 - Sports Relief

 - Jogathon – raising awareness for young minds

 Well Being and Resilience

 We recognise that the needs of our students are extremely diverse.
 Ranging from the practical - a quiet space to work, to the emotional - managing anxiety about the day ahead, we take a proactive approach to support our students to develop the resilience they need.

-Attending our Summer School provision before starting Year 7 has resulted in a confident start to secondary school for many of our current students.
 The challenges of Duke of Edinburgh and the experience of the National Citizen Service are just two of the ways students have proved to themselves they have what it takes to face physical and mental challenges.
 In a typical year at NSG: